Dutch students that have followed the 5 ECTS Course Europees Recht (BA II) will not receive credits for this course due to the material overlap.

 Areas to be tested within the exam

-The examination syllabus consists of the required reading (literature) for the course, the course information guide and the subjects taught in the lectures.
+The examination covers the required reading (literature) for the course and the subjects taught in the lectures and the seminars.

 Obligatory course materials

 - C. Barnard and S. Peers (eds), European Union Law, Oxford University Press, latest edition

 Course information guide:

 - Available on Brightspace